 The right hedge can be ideal garden boundary, but the wrong hedge may bring problems.
-Fast growing evergreens, such as Leylandii, should be regularly trimmed by the owner to maintain them at a height that is suitable for the location, as they can grow as much as a metre per year.
+Fast-growing evergreens, such as Leylandii, should be regularly trimmed by the owner to maintain them at a height that is suitable for the location.

-If you are troubled by your neighbour's hedge, the best way to deal with the issue is to talk to them about it and try to sort things out between yourselves.
+If you are troubled by your neighbour's hedge, the best way to deal with the issue is to talk with your neighbour.

-Making a high hedges complaint should be seen as a last resort if all other options to resolve the dispute have been unsuccessful.
+Making a high hedges complaint should be seen as a last resort when all other options to resolve the dispute have been unsuccessful.

 If you have gone through the steps outlined in the guidance and are unable to sort things out between yourselves, you can contact the council.

-The fee is waived if the complainant is aged over 65.
-Hillingdon Council does not discount or waive this fee for people who are under 65 and in receipt of benefits, but advice can be given free of charge on whether the hedge is likely to require remedial action.
+Please note: The fee is waived if the complainant is aged over 65.
+We do not discount or waive this fee for people who are under 65 and/or in receipt of benefits, but free advice can be given on whether the hedge is likely to require remedial action.

 On receipt of a complaint form, we will decide if the complaint meets the criteria set out in the guidance leaflet.
 If it does, we will contact the owner of the hedge to ask for information and their opinion.

-When this has been received, a council officer will arrange to visit and view the hedge from both properties.
+When this has been received, a council officer will arrange to visit to view the hedge from both properties.
 Measurements and photographs will be taken.

-When all the information has been gathered, the officer will make a decision whether or not the height of the hedge should be reduced and will write a formal decision report.
-If necessary, a legal notice may be served on the owner of the hedge, if it is decided that the height needs to be reduced.
+When all the information has been gathered, the officer will make a decision on whether or not the height of the hedge should be reduced and will write a formal decision report.
+If it is decided that the height needs to be reduced, (if necessary) a legal notice may be served on the owner of the hedge.